 For anyone who loves pumpkin spice (like with our pumpkin spice rice pudding recipe), this is the perfect protein ball recipe.
 Made of pumpkin puree and pumpkin with almonds and walnuts for crunch, and maple syrup and chocolate chips for sweetness, this is an irresistible fall treat.

 Vanilla protein powder goes perfectly with this recipe, combining with the pumpkin flavor to make a protein ball you can’t turn down.

 These peanut butter balls are perfect for a sweet and protein-packed snack.
 They can be made with either whey or plant-based protein powder, and are a sweet treat for peanut butter lovers.

-The oatmeal and flaxseed provide the base, with organic peanut butter and protein powder giving flavor and protein that make these protein balls a must-try.
+Its main ingredients are flaxseed oatmeal with organic peanut butter and protein powder giving flavor and protein that make these protein balls a must-try.